Victor Sokovnin: In Omsk

 In July 1935, V.A.
 Sokovnin he became a director of the Omsk Music School, and from 1934 to January 1938 served on the Board of Directors with four other people (N.V.
 Komov, D.I.
 Dianov, G.N.
 Grishkevich, and V.M.
 Mozhayeva).
 During this time, the Omsk school was renamed for Soviet composer V.Y.
 Shabalin, a member of its first graduating class.
 To search for talented youth in the Omsk region, he went on a special expedition of teachers from the Muses College.
 In Sverdlovsk, Viktor acquired an excellent Sheets Library, where he found the score of the opera "Boris Godunov" by Modest Mussorgsky, personal proofreader amended Rimsky-Korsakov, not entered into the later editions of the opera.
 He created a branch school-based educational institution in Omsk and a military school and managed the railroad, which allowed the school to upgrade to the status of a musical college.
 Sokovnin organized the first symphony orchestra in Omsk from college students, musicians and fans of local theater, and organizedg the reconstruction of the old stables at a hostel for students and teachers, to fight the acute housing shortage.
 He organized concerts in Omsk Brass (leader-V. J. Verzhahovsky, later Professor of the Novosibirsk Conservatory) and symphony orchestras in the clubs of Omsk.
 He was the initiator of the tour in Omsk by outstanding musicians, including violinist B.O.
-Sibor, violin professor P. Ilchenko of the Moscow Conservatory and piano professor Alexander Borisovich Goldenweiser, and V.N.
+Sibor, violin professor P. Ilchenko of the Moscow Conservatory and piano professor Aleksandr Goldenweiser, and V.N.
 Shatsky, director of the Moscow Conservatory.